Canadiens cool off Maple Leafs with 4-2 victory

-MONTREAL (AP) — Tomas Tatar scored two goals — including an empty-netter — and the Montreal Canadiens defeated Toronto 4-2 on Monday night to end the Maple Leafs’ six-game winning streak.

-Nick Suzuki and Josh Anderson also scored for the Canadiens, who won for the first time in four games.
-Auston Matthews and John Tavares replied for the visiting Maple Leafs.
+Campbell turned in a pedestrian performance in his first loss of the year, but his team’s defensive play was lacking at times.

+“I just think the guys deserved to win,” he said.
+“I’m pretty embarrassed by my effort to be honest.
+It’s just not good enough and it cost us the game.”

-It was the first loss of the year for Toronto goalie Jack Campbell, who set an NHL record with 11 straight wins to start a season.
+Campbell had set an NHL record with 11 straight wins to start a season.

-It was Toronto’s first regulation defeat since dropping a 4-3 decision to the Calgary Flames on March 19.

-The Maple Leafs looked scattered in the early going at Bell Centre.
-Poor clearing attempts and sloppy defensive play proved costly as a loose puck careened off a skate to Tatar, who shoveled it in at 1:17.
+The Maple Leafs gave up a goal just 77 seconds into the game after coughing up the puck behind the net.
+The puck careened off a skate to Tatar, who was stationed crease-side for the tap-in.

-Montreal dominated play over most of the opening period.
 With Zach Bogosian off for high-sticking, Suzuki fired in a wrist shot from the faceoff circle at 7:53 to make it 2-0.

-The Maple Leafs were nearly burned on a too-many-men call at 9:58, but Campbell held the Canadiens at bay.
-Montreal outshot Toronto 11-3 over the first 20 minutes.
+“I thought it’s probably as poorly as we’ve played in a long time,” Keefe said.
+“Of course the good sign of it is the game really could have got away on us and it didn’t.”

 The Maple Leafs came out with more zip in the second period and were rewarded at 9:28 when Matthews scored his NHL-leading 32nd goal of the season.
 He tipped in a pass from Mitch Marner, who picked up his team-leading 39th assist.